 Families will find peace of mind in planning for the future with LIV @ MB's proximity to East Coast Park and esteemed educational institutions such as Tao Nan Primary, Kong Hwa Primary, Dunman High, and Chung Cheng High.

-Estimated to obtain its TOP in the first quarter of 2025, LIV @ MB promises to offer the pinnacle of urban living, tailored for those with discerning tastes and a penchant for the finer things in life.
+This development is fully sold and obtained its TOP in March 2025.

-All distances and traveling times are approximates only. [^] Concierge services are complimentary, and a gesture of goodwill provided by the developer for a period of 24 months from TOP or up to 1st AGM, whichever is earlier.
+All distances and traveling times are approximates only.

+^Concierge services are complimentary, and a gesture of goodwill provided by the developer for a period of 24 months from TOP or up to 1# AGM, whichever is